 Beginning of a Healthcare Profession

 In 1965, Duke University Medical Center (DUMC) established the first formal education program in the USA to educate PAs.
-In 50 years, the profession has grown to include 100,000 clinically active PAs and 181 accredited educational programs with 6,000 PA students enrolled annually.
-In recent years, the use of PAs to bolster health care services has gained international acceptance.
-Internationally trained PAs serve under the supervision of physicians in hospitals and clinics in seven countries abroad: Australia, Canada, England, the Netherlands, Scotland, South Africa and Taiwan.
+In 50 years, the profession has grown to include over 150,000 clinically active PAs and 250 accredited educational programs, with over 8,000 new PA students enrolling annually.

 North Carolina as a Trailblazer

 1965 – Dr. Eugene A. Stead, Jr., chairman of the department of medicine at Duke University, begins the first formal academic-based program to educate PAs to work under the supervision of physicians, while helping to meet the growing demand for health care services.
 His first students are four former military corpsmen who, upon leaving the military, have no opportunity to use their knowledge and skills in the civilian health care sector.

 1967 – First three PA students graduate from the 2-year Duke PA Program and are certified by the Medical Center on October 6th.